-Requirements for agreed syllabuses: \square Agreed syllabuses must reflect the fact that religious traditions in Great Britain are in the main Christian, while taking into account the teachings and practices of the other principal religions represented in Great Britain. \square Agreed syllabuses should indicate at what ages or stages the particular subject matter in relation to each religion should be taught, ensuring that as a whole and at each key stage the relative content devoted to Christianity predominates. \square Agreed syllabuses should not be designed to convert pupils or to urge a particular religion or religious belief on pupils.
-Legal Requirements set out in exploRE: \square With certain exceptions, all children of compulsory school age in reception classes in maintained schools must be taught RE in accordance with the requirements of the locally agreed syllabus.
-This does not include children in nursery classes or early years settings, or children who have beer withdrawn from RE by their parents. \square Consistent with the requirement at later stages of learning, teachers must ensure that the relative content devoted to Christianity predominates (more time should be devoted to Christianity than any other single religion).
-In determining what other religious material to include, teachers should take other single religion).
-In determining what other religious material to include, teachers should take
+Requirements for agreed syllabuses:

+\Box Agreed syllabuses must reflect the fact that religious traditions in Great Britain are in the main Christian, while taking into account the teachings and practices of the other principal religions represented in Great Britain.

+\Box Agreed syllabuses should indicate at what ages or stages the particular subject matter in relation to each religion should be taught, ensuring that as a whole and at each key stage the relative content devoted to Christianity predominates.

+\Box Agreed syllabuses should not be designed to convert pupils or to urge a particular religion or religious belief on pupils.

+Legal Requirements set out in exploRE:

+\Box With certain exceptions, all children of compulsory school age in reception classes in maintained schools must be taught RE in accordance with the requirements of the locally agreed syllabus.
+This does not include children in nursery classes or early years settings, or children who have been withdrawn from RE by their parents.

+□ Consistent with the requirement at later stages of learning, teachers must ensure that the relative content devoted to Christianity predominates (more time should be devoted to Christianity than any other single religion).
+In determining what other religious material to include, teachers should take into consideration the religious backgrounds of the children in the class.

-'Learning about' and 'learning from' Consistent with the national framework, this agreed syllabus has two attainment targets for RE: 'learning about religion' (ATI) and 'learning from religion' (AT2).
+'Learning about' and 'learning from' Consistent with the national framework, this agreed syllabus has two attainment targets for RE: 'learning about religion' (AT1) and 'learning from religion' (AT2).
 Related to each attainment target are level descriptions which set out the knowledge, skills and understanding that pupils are expected to develop as they progress through the different key stages.
 This syllabus recognises the importance of rigorous assessment in RE, and a full description of the assessment requirements is given in Section 5.